• HOME

 How to get to Tuscany

-Whether you have spent 2 days in Venice, 4 days in Rome or 2 days in Amalfi Coast and want to continue your Italy itinerary in Tuscany, it is easy to get to Florence.
+Whether you have spent 2 days in Venice, 4 days in Rome, or a couple of days in the Amalfi Coast and want to continue your Italy itinerary in Tuscany, it is easy to get to Florence.

 Here are a few ways to get to Tuscany.